Sunday 27 May 2018

 ere’s for eccentricity.
 Outside of mineralogical and metaphysical circles it’s a pretty safe bet most people have never heard of any of these.
 Alphabetically they are evenkite, hackmanite, haüyne, icosahedrite, lonsdaleite, muromontite, pezzottaite, proustite, shungite, and thortveitite.
 That last item is especially perplexing in that we can be absolutely sure it’s either (1) a genuine, once-in-a-lifetime anomaly, or (2) a clever though unfathomable hoax.

-Evenkite ✧ Hackmanite ✧ Haüyne ✧ Icosahedrite ✧ Lonsdaleite ✧ Muromontite ✧ Pezzottaite ✧ Proustite ✧ Shungite ✧ Thortveitite
+Skip to: Evenkite ✧ Hackmanite ✧ Haüyne ✧ Icosahedrite ✧ Lonsdaleite ✧ Muromontite ✧ Pezzottaite ✧ Proustite ✧ Shungite ✧ Thortveitite

 EVENKITE is most likely the lightest non-porous naturally occurring mineral.
 At 0.87 grams per cubic centimeter it floats in water.
 It’s a clear, waxy crystal of tetracosane (the 24-carbon/50-hydrogen chain seen to the left) found in Komna, Czech Republic; Kitaa Province, Greenland; and in the Tunguska River Basin in eastern Siberia.
 The name honors the Evenki people.